wilsonte-umich/wilsonte-umich.github.io/pages/home.md

 bioinformatics, including projects aimed at standardizing and sharing data analysis tools.

-Education and mentorship of diverse trainees is critical to our mission and I direct classes and UROP and other research projects related to molecular genetics,
+Education and mentorship of many trainee levels is critical to our mission and I direct classes and UROP and other research projects related to molecular genetics,